-Is it India or Hindi-a?
-Opposition fumes as Amit Shah bats for Hindi as India's identity
+Is it India or Hindia?
+Southern states miffed over Amit Shah's Hindi push

 New Delhi, Sep 14: Home Minister Amit Shah's comment that Hindi can play a key role in 'uniting the country' has triggered reactions from various quarters on Saturday.